Gear Check: Essentials for a Day Hike

 Socks – Stay away from thin socks (like dress socks).
 Otherwise, you’ll have blisters the size of Mentos on your feet.
 If you have gym socks or athletic socks, you’re covered.
 Short of actual hiking socks, you could use wool socks.
 But make sure they aren’t too heavy.
 Otherwise, your feet will melt, and when you remove them post-hike, they’ll have an effect not unlike general anesthesia on your hiking companion, and perhaps yourself.

 Water bottle – At the very least, a Crystal Geyser or Smartwater will work.
 The bummer about those is that you may have to carry them.
-You can scale up and use a Vapur Anti-Bottle, which is super lightweight and can attach via carabineer to your belt loop.
+You can scale up and use a Klean Kanteen bottle, which is super lightweight and can attach via carabineer to your belt loop.

 Daypacks – These are small, lightweight back packs.
 It might seem unnecessary if you’re hike is a short one, but daypacks really come in handy for bringing along snacks, water, extra layers, and other optionals that make the hike more enjoyable.
 And sometimes those of you whom are directionally challenged might take the road less traveled, and wind up stretching the morning hike into a full day hike… in this case, it’s nice to have extra food and layers available.
-We recommend the Alite Squirrel Pack, Woodchuck Pack, or Ochiba Pack for day hikes
+We recommend the Alite Woodchuck pack, Battery Pack, or the West Bluff Pack for day hikes

 First Aid Kit – Everyone at Alite agreed that the Travel MEDIC kit from Adventure Medical Kits was the best first aid kit for simple hiking.
 It includes ibuprofen, blister & burn dressing, antibiotic ointment, Band Aids, and more in a neat little travel pouch.